ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 ##### Ballerina OpenAPI Tool
 ###### OpenAPI Contract Generation
-- Added support for Ballerina HTTP headers with type `int`, `int[]`, `boolean` and `boolean[]`.
+- Added the support for Ballerina HTTP headers with type `int`, `int[]`, `boolean`, and `boolean[]`
-- Added support for Ballerina HTTP payloads with type `map<string>`.
+- Added the support for Ballerina HTTP payloads with type `map<string>`
-- Improved OAS response header mapping for contexts where the header details are defined within the return type.
+- Improved the OAS response header mapping for contexts in which the header details are defined within the return type

 ###### Ballerina Service Generation
-- Added support for OAS query parameters with nested/optional/nullable  types and default values.
+- Added the support for OAS query parameters with nested/optional/nullable types and default values
-- Added support for OAS header parameters with optional/nullable types and default values.
+- Added the support for OAS header parameters with optional/nullable types and default values

 #### Bug Fixes